Updated Mar 15, 2026

 Across the wider student life lens of the National Student Survey (NSS), 74.7% of comments are positive and 23.3% negative, with engineering subjects among the most upbeat (sentiment index +53.6).
-Within civil engineering, open-text shows a tighter balance at 50.8% Positive and 44.2% Negative.
-Together these sector views explain why students here praise placements and peer learning while asking for sharper assessment standards, predictable timetabling, and inclusive communities that work for commuters, part‑time and disabled cohorts.
+Within civil engineering, open-text shows a tighter balance at 50.8% positive and 44.2% negative.
+Read together, those sector and subject views show where course teams can protect what students value and fix the issues that weaken belonging and academic confidence.

 How do civil engineering students navigate the course experience?

-Civil engineering students engage with complex design work, group projects and simulations that build both technical and interpersonal capabilities.
-They want assessment that sets transparent expectations and provides actionable feedback.
-Programme teams respond by publishing annotated exemplars and checklist‑style rubrics, calibrating across markers, and setting service levels for feedback turnaround with short feed‑forward notes.
-This helps students interpret assessment briefs, understand marking criteria, and connect learning with practice.
-Staff also integrate tools and simulations to show practical application, and use student voice and text analysis to prioritise improvements that matter most to the cohort.
+Programme teams can respond by publishing annotated exemplars and checklist-style rubrics, calibrating across markers, and setting service levels for feedback turnaround with short feed-forward notes.
+The payoff is practical: students can interpret briefs faster, trust marking decisions more, and connect classroom work with professional practice.
+Staff can then use student voice and text analysis methods to prioritise the changes that matter most to the cohort.

 What does the social fabric of civil engineering look like?